tuxpoldo/btsync-deb/README.md

 speed and storage capacity.
 It has native versions for Mac, Windows and Linux, as well as native NAS integration.

-BitTorrent&reg; Inc. **delivers only the raw binaries for Linux**.
+BitTorrent&reg; Inc. **delivers only the raw binaries for Linux without any GUI**.
 The scope of this project is to provide everything needed to create ready to use packages for Debian based servers and workstations.

 **THESE PACKAGES ARE UNOFFICIAL AND NOT THE WORK OF BITTORRENT&reg; INC.
 PLEASE DO NOT CONTACT THE BITTORRENT&reg; INC. SUPPORT WITH QUESTIONS OR